aspose-cells-cloud/aspose-cells-cloud-docs/en/docker/_index.md

 docker run -p 47900:5000 aspose/cells-cloud:ltsc2022.22.9.0
 ```

-For full‑featured execution, obtain a [Metered license](https://purchase.aspose.com/faqs/licensing/metered/) and mount a host folder for file storage.
+For full-featured execution, obtain a [Metered license](https://purchase.aspose.com/faqs/licensing/metered/) and mount a host folder for file storage.
 Here is how the run command would look in this case:

 {{< tabs tabTotal="2" tabID="1" tabName1="windows" tabName2="linux" >}}